See 5-min presentation to the Canadian Senate committee on social affairs

 (a) By providing unbiased international recruitment and placement services to workers – at no cost or possibly associated with state-run micro-credit programs, (b) by jointly enforcing regimes regulating, monitoring, and holding jointly accountable employers and third-party labour brokers, and (c) by funding unbiased community integration and support services, the Canadian government, in collaboration with States of countries of origin, must actively prevent (im)migrant workers’ debt bondage – in order to seriously address and efficiently minimise these systemic debt bondage-related human right risks.

-Right to Access to Justice – Independent Access to Permanent Status Upon Arrival
+Independent Access Upon Arrival to Permanent Status

 Most household and agricultural workers admitted in Canada under temporary foreign worker status are denied access to permanent legal status, even though many of them have been working in the country for decades.